Overview

 • Sony (Soneium): Gaming and media distribution L2

-• Robinhood: Arbitrum integration for settlement
+• Robinhood: Arbitrum deployment for settlement

 • BlackRock (BUIDL): Tokenized money market fund on Ethereum